 letter, think about your current challenges at work and what help you

-- The week before Forum talk with your manager and colleagues
+- The week before The Forum talk with your manager and colleagues

 about your absence from the office.
 Get clear on expectations for your

 availability.
-Remind them you’ll be on Pacific Time.
+Remind them you’ll be on Eastern Time.
 The job doesn’t

 stop while you are away of course, but in order to realize the value of